P450-containing systems

 Any enzyme system that includes cytochrome P450 protein or domain can be called a P450-containing system.

 P450 enzymes usually function as a terminal oxidase in multicomponent electron-transfer chains, called P450-containing monooxygenase systems, although self-sufficient, non-monooxygenase P450s have been also described.
 All known P450-containing monooxygenase systems share common structural and functional domain architecture.
 Apart from the cytochrome itself, these systems contain one or more fundamental redox domains: FAD-containing flavoprotein or domain, FMN domain, ferredoxin and cytochrome b_{5}.
 These ubiquitous redox domains, in various combinations, are widely distributed in biological systems.
 FMN domain, ferredoxin or cytochrome b_{5} transfer electrons between the flavin reductase (protein or domain) and P450.
 While P450-containing systems are found throughout all kingdoms of life, some organisms lack one or more of these redox domains.

+Fd/P450 systems

+These systems involve P450 accepting electrons from the reduced form of soluble ferredoxins (Fd).

 FR/Fd/P450 systems

 Mitochondrial and some bacterial P450 systems employ soluble Fe_{2}S_{2} ferredoxins (Fd) that act as single electron carriers between FAD-containing ferredoxin reductase (FR) and P450.
 In mitochondrial monooxygenase systems, adrenodoxin functions as a soluble electron carrier between NADPH:adrenodoxin reductase and several membrane-bound P450s (CYP11A, CYP11B, CYP27).
 In bacteria, putidaredoxin, terpredoxin, and rhodocoxin serve as electron carriers between corresponding NADH-dependent ferredoxin reductases and soluble P450s (CYP101, CYP108, CYP116).